heathergeiger/10X_scRNA_downsample_test/README.md

 However, this shows that we actually do also find clusters 12 and 13 from the full data in the 13% downsample, although it requires playing around with Seurat parameters a bit.

+# Conclusions

+It appears from this analysis that even with only half the recommended reads per cell, we were able to reproduce the same cell types as found with much greater sequencing depth.
+However, this comes with some important assumptions.

+In particular, it is important to note that certain cell types from the full dataset were only fo und in the downsampled data after changing certain parameters in Seurat from their defaults.
+In a real-world scenario, where one would not have the full dataset available as a reference, you would not necessarily know that these parameters required tweaks unless you had some other reference (like an underlying knowledge of the biology) to know which cell types were missing.

+For the change of resolution parameter in the 13% downsample, this is a fairly standard parameter to try to optimize in a Seurat workflow.
+It is common to test different values for this parameter to see if any additional interesting cell types appear at higher resolution.
+So it is fairly likely that all cell types would have been found in this data even if the analyst did not have any knowledge of the underlying biology.

+However, the 32% downsample required extensive non-standard changes to parameters in order to obtain all clusters from the full data.
+Adjusting the pruning of the shared nearest neighbor graph is not typically done unless something is seen as "wrong" with the clustering, as we had here.
+Although the discrepancy between the UMAP coordinates and the cluster IDs might raise flags here, it could be possible that this cell type may have been missed in the 32% downsample given a standard workflow.

+The fact that the 13% but not the 32% downsample was able to find all cell types using only standard parameter changes also highlights the stochastic nature of this downsampling experiment, and RNA-seq in general.
+It is possible that a different 32% downsample might have showed better performance.

+Another limitation of this experiment is that we did not test differential expression between clusters, only consistency of clusters.
+If one were interested in finding marker genes of each cell type, it is possible and in fact likely that deeper sequencing would provide a greater ability to characterize the expression signature of cell types.

+Still, this analysis is very promising in its suggestion that one can still gain quite a lot of the same information while minimizing sequencing costs to quite low levels.
+It would be very interesting to see if we obtain similar results analyzing other datasets, including other cell types besides embryonic mouse neurons.

 # References

 Stoeckius, M., Zheng, S., Houck-Loomis, B. et al. Cell Hashing with barcoded antibodies enables multiplexing and doublet detection for single cell genomics.
 Genome Biol 19, 224 (2018). https://doi.org/10.1186/s13059-018-1603-1